 PREVENTIVE AND RESEARCH ACTIONS CONCERNING HEALTH POLICY

-- Declare the following information to the medical commission :
+- Declare to the Health Commission the following medical information:

-- any medical history and/or pathology in particular those which may increase risk during the sport
+- Any medical history and/or pathology, in particular, those which may increase risks during the practice of a sport

-- the regular use of treatments and medicines during the 15 days prior to the start of the race
+- The use of regular treatments or medication during the 30 days prior to the start of the competition

-- all requests for or use of medicines subject to a Therapeutic Usage Exemption (TUE).
+- Request or use of a substance or method subject to a Therapeutic Use Exemption (TUE)

 - Provide all urinary and/or blood and/or hair and/or salivary samples required from 30 days before the competition and up to 7 days after the competition.
 He/she also consents to the associated analysis of these samples, on the understanding that the costs for the sampling and analyses are covered directly by the Organization.